Frostman random variables, entropy inequalities, and applications: Discretized entropy Balog-Szemer e di-Gowers theorem

 \begin{remark} The original version of entropy Balog-Szemer\'{e}di-Gowers theorem in \cite{TTao} states for $H$ instead of $H_n$, does not involve the functions $f$, $g$, and conditions (\romannumeral2)--(\romannumeral4) are ``given $Y'$, $X'$, $X'$'' instead of ``given $D_n(Y')$, $D_n(X')$, $D_n(X')$'', respectively.
 In such a situation, (\romannumeral1)--(\romannumeral4) is equivalent to the statement that $X',Y,X'',Y''$ forms a Markov chain. \end{remark}

-The following lemmas are needed in the proof of this theorem. \begin{lemma} Let $n$ be a natural number, and $(X,Y)$ be a given random variable.
-Then there exists a random variable $(X'',Y',X',Y'')$ such that (\romannumeral1)--(\romannumeral4) in Theorem \ref{Tao.rewrite} hold, with $X''$ and $Y''$ being conditionally independent given $D_n(X',Y')$. \end{lemma}
+The following lemmas are needed in the proof of this theorem. \begin{lemma} Let $(X,Y)$ be a random variable.
+Then for any $n\in \N$, there exists a random variable $(X'',Y',X',Y'')$ such that (\romannumeral1)--(\romannumeral4) in Theorem \ref{Tao.rewrite} hold, with $X''$ and $Y''$ being conditionally independent given $D_n(X',Y')$. \end{lemma}

 \begin{proof} Applying Lemma \ref{lem_exist} with $A=0$, $B=X$, $C=Y$ and $h=D_n$, we obtain a random variable $(X_1,Y_1,X_2)$ such that: $(X_1,Y_1)\equiv (X,Y)$; $X_2$ and $X_1$ are conditionally i.i.d. given $D_n(Y_1)$.